Introduction

 - Proper disposal using a registered shipping company

-It is also important to note that OSHA has a comprehensive set of regulations that also includes requirements similar to these (and many more).
+It is also important to note that OSHA has a comprehensive set of regulations that includes similar requirements (and many more).
 You can find OSHA's Bloodborne Pathogens regulations at 29 CFR 1910.1030.

 Non-Hazardous and Non-Infectious Waste

-What Are They - If a waste material does not fall into any of the above categories, it likely falls into this category.
-However, this is by no means an exhaustive study so please carefully review your State's regulations when characterizing healthcare industry wastes.
+If a waste material does not fall into any of the above categories, it likely falls into this category.
+However, this is by no means an exhaustive study so please carefully review your state's regulations when characterizing healthcare industry wastes.

 Other Frequently Asked Questions

-What About Wastes That Are Both Hazardous Waste and Infectious Waste?
+What About Wastes That Are Both Hazardous and Infectious?

-You will need to manage these wastes in accordance with both hazard sets of regulations.
+You will need to manage these wastes in accordance with both sets of regulations.

 What About Sharps?